hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 ```
 ## Statistical analysis in R

-Analyzing the correspondence between the Pacbio analysis proteins and the Ocwieja paper proteins by importing the output of BLAT into R.ne
+Analyzing the correspondence between the proteins identified from the Pacbio analysis and the proteins identified in the Ocwieja paper.
+The similarity between the protein sequences was determined by using BLAT to align the Pacbio proteins to the proteins from the Ocwieja paper.
+A summary of the Pacbio proteins alignment to the proteins from the Ocwieja paper is displayed below

 |               | # Reads Aligning to Ocwieja Proteins | # Ocwieja Proteins Identified |
 | ----------------------------- |:------------------------------------:|:-----------------------------:|